How Will Dropping Rates Impact Your Finances

 The Fed’s decisions around interest rates influence the interest rate on a number of financial products: Bank accounts, mortgages, loans and more.
 As a result, rate cuts have wide-ranging implications on your financial life, from the returns on your investment portfolio to the value of your home.

-Here are five ways the interest right cut could impact your finances, and how to set yourself up to reach your financial goals.
+Here are five ways the interest rate cut could impact your finances, and how to set yourself up to reach your financial goals.

 1. You may be able to access credit at a lower interest rate

 When the prime rate goes down, banks generally lower the interest rates on their loans, lines of credit and mortgages.
-If your debt has a variable rate — such as a line of credit or variable rate loan or variable rate mortgage — you’ll likely see your monthly payments decrease, since you’re paying less interest month to month.
+If your debt has a variable rate — such as a line of credit, variable -rate loan or variable-rate mortgage — you’ll likely see your monthly payments decrease, since you’re paying less interest month to month.

 2. You might qualify for a bigger mortgage — and see housing prices go up